robert-vo/Class-Scraper/README.md

 The GUI, available at ```/src/main/java/com/scraper/ui/ScraperGUI.java```, can be executed to perform the scraping.
 Be sure to have ```properties.config``` updated before the scraping is initiated.

 ### GUI Usage
-Select a desired term, which is for the choosing on the drop down menu on the upper right hand side.
-Optionally, enter in a number greater than 0 in the text box to limit the pages scraped.
-Press the ```Start Scraping``` button to initiate the scraping.
+Select a desired term, by choosing on the drop down menu on the upper right hand side.
+Optionally, enter  a number greater than 0 in the text box to limit the pages scraped.
+Press the ```'Start Scraping'``` button to initiate the scraping.
 After the scraping is done, the data will be inserted into the database specified in ```config.properties```.

 ## GUI Screenshots